 There are certainly more powerful subwoofer systems out there, but power isn’t everything.
 This rig perfectly matches the sealed enclosure size, dual 12-inch subs, and amplifier to produce thunderous bass you won’t find elsewhere at this price.

-MTX Audio TNP212D2 Terminator Power Pack Subwoofer System - Set of 2
+MTX Audio TNP212D2 Terminator Power Pack Subwoofer System - Set of 2,BLACK

 The MTX Terminator Dual 12-inch Subwoofer package perfectly matches the enclosure, subwoofer, and amp specifications.
 It provides inexpensive, booming bass and earns our Best Bang for the Buck award.